Mars: First exploration

 The very first two images from, and of, another planet (Mars), by Mariner 4, the second spacecraft to reach Mars and the first to transmit data (15 July 1965).
 The data disproved Mars being hospitable and having canals.

 The first spacecraft from Earth to visit Mars was Mars 1 of the Soviet Union, which flew by in 1963, but contact was lost en route.
-NASA's Mariner 4 followed and became the first spacecraft to successfully transmitted from Mars; launched on 28 November 1964, it made its closest approach to the planet on 15 July 1965.
+NASA's Mariner 4 followed and became the first spacecraft to successfully transmit from Mars; launched on 28 November 1964, it made its closest approach to the planet on 15 July 1965.
 Mariner 4 detected the weak Martian radiation belt, measured at about 0.1% that of Earth, and captured the first images of another planet from deep space.

 Once spacecraft visited the planet during the 1960s and 1970s, many previous concepts of Mars were radically broken.
 After the results of the Viking life-detection experiments, the hypothesis of a dead planet was generally accepted.
 The data from Mariner 9 and Viking allowed better maps of Mars to be made.